cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 The default template type to use when parsing kickstarts and snippets.
 The default template type is Cheetah, and changing this value will currently break all snippets and templates currently shipped with Cobbler.

-Please refer to the {% linkup title:"Alternative Template Formats" extrameta:2.8.0 %} section for more details.
+Please refer to the [Alternative Template Formats]({% link manuals/2.8.0/4/6_-_Alternative_Template_Formats.md %}) section for more details.

 ### default_virt_bridge
 * **type:** String